-When you’re building a WordPress site, part of the challenge is balancing the need for speed with content that keeps visitors on your site long enough to become customers.
+When you’re building a WordPress website, part of the challenge is balancing the need for speed with content that keeps visitors on your site long enough to become customers.
 Face it — slow loading times make a bad impression on potential customers, and images drag your site speed down while decreasing your available server space.
 Fortunately, optimizing images for WordPress offers a fuss-free way to achieve equilibrium between lightning-fast load times and top-notch image quality.

 Why WordPress Image Optimization Matters

 Though related to speed, WordPress image optimization matters in other ways.
 How?
 Search engines such as Google rank pages based not only on speed but also content, and this criteria makes it important to focus on using every optimization tool available to boost your search engine ranking.
-Compressing images to a smaller file size is just half the big picture when it comes to optimization — you should also take advantage of image tags to add keywords and phrases to your photos.
+Compressing images to a smaller file size is just half the big picture when it comes to optimization — you should also take advantage of image tags or image alt text to add keywords and phrases to your photos.
 While this attention to detail may not matter to your customers, it typically has a major impact on whether they find you in the first place.

 Testing Your WordPress Site Speed

-Before you start optimizing images for your WordPress site, you need to understand just how the media you use affects its speed.
+Before you start optimizing images for your WordPress website, you need to understand just how the media you use affects its speed.
 The free web app Pingdom and the mobile/web app Google PageSpeed Insights let you test your WordPress site speed seamlessly by simply entering your URL and clicking a button.
 After the test is complete, both apps provide a comprehensive report on where your site excels and fails in terms of speed.
 Knowing the culprit behind lags shows you where to focus your WordPress image optimization efforts simply and quickly.

 How to Optimize Images for WordPress